 Each whole PIPE Warrant entitles the holder to purchase one share of the Company's common stock at a price of \$11.50 per share, at any time commencing on November 23, 2021 and terminating on August 12, 2026.
-The PIPE Warrants are the same in all respects as the Public Warrants except that the PIPE Warrants were not redeemable before August 12, 2022.
+At June 30, 2023, the PIPE Warrants are the same in all respects as the Public Warrants.

 On March 31, 2023, the Company entered into an amended and restated warrant agreement with Continental Stock Transfer & Trust Company as warrant agent, or the PIPE Warrant Agreement.
 PIPE Warrants may be converted into Public Warrants on transfer pursuant to the terms of the PIPE Warrant Agreement.
-As of March 31, 2023, no PIPE Warrants were converted into Public Warrants.
+As of June 30, 2023, no PIPE Warrants were converted into Public Warrants.